-Core installation into uncured (wet) laminates

-This method is employed for relatively thin laminates (two to three layers of reinforcements) and small to medium sized areas.
+Core installation into uncured (wet) laminates This method is employed for relatively thin laminates (two to three layers of reinforcements) and small to medium sized areas.
 The foam is pressed into the uncured laminate for instance with sandbags or vacuum bag pressure.

-Core installation on cured laminates

-All relatively freshly cured laminates (not more than 72 hours old) are considered suitable for immediate core installation.
+Core installation on cured laminates All relatively freshly cured laminates (not more than 72 hours old) are considered suitable for immediate core installation.
 Older and factory-produced laminates require a surface treatment.
 Usually a simple solvent treatment (a rag soaked in styrene is recommended) is sufficient.
 In some cases mechanical processing, such as sanding is essential.
 Care must be taken that any dust created thereby is being properly removed (vacuum cleaner is recommended).

-Core installation with adhesive

-See chapter 2.5.
+Core installation with adhesive See chapter 2.5.

-Air entrapment
+[©]February 2017/ Airex AG, 5643 Sins, Switzerland

+AIREX[°] PROCESSING GUIDELINES

 To ensure complete removal of entrapped air particularly from larger flat areas or shaped parts, it is essential to perforate and or groove the foam sheets (see chapter 3.1).
 Grooving is not required for installation of scrim cloth core (Contour-Kore) types.
 However, the increased consumption of resin required to fill the slits between the foam cubes should be taken into account (refer to Scrim cloth cores in chapter 3.2).

-Core installation with a bonding compound (putty)

-This method is particularly recommended for the "contoured" and "scrim-cloth" variety of AIREX® core materials (see chapter 3.2).
+This method is particularly recommended for the "contoured" and "scrim-cloth" variety of AIREX [®] core materials (see chapter 3.2).
 It can also be applied for the installation of plain sheet cores.
 In this case it is advisable to replace the grooves by regular pattern of punched "bleeder holes".

-a) Bedding, bonding compound or putties

 They usually consist of a resin with lightweight fillers, such as micro balloons, a thickening agent, such as kieselgur and sometimes also short chopped glass fibres.
-The cured compounds may range in density from 400 kg/m3 (25 pcf) to 800 kg/m3 (50 pcf).
-Some workshops prefer to prepare putty with their own composition.
+The cured compounds may range in density from 400 kg/m 3 (25 pcf) to 800 kg/m 3 (50 pcf).
+Some work-shops prefer to prepare putty with their own composition.
 This practice cannot be recommended for consistent quality reasons (difficulties in preparing a homogeneous mixture).
 There are a large number of reliable and suitable products on the market, some of them accompanied with detailed instructions for installation of core material.

-b) Preparation of foam surface for installation with putty Core installation with putties brings some advantages, such as reduced weight, considerably less styrene emission and, therefore, reduced styrene migration.
+Core installation with putties brings some advantages, such as redu- ced weight, considerably less styrene emission and, therefore, redu- ced styrene migration.
 This is important if a styrene sensitive core material is being used.
 Problems encountered with putties often are entrapped air and insufficient bond between laminate and core material.
 Putties are ideally suited for the vacuum bagging method (see chapter 3.5).
 It is also possible to cure them in a press.